 |150||(6*✕120,000(no. of pizzas) +all other...)|

-aY n+bY n-1+...+g>0, n integer >0, dP/dY>0, d2P/dY2>0
+αY n+βY n-1+...+γ>0, n integer >0, dP/dY>0, d2P/dY2>0

 Figure 4 The monopolist produces that output where M.C.=M.R. to maximize profit as it was explained.
-From the graph above you can see the output determined is at the intersection of the M.C. curve (black line-) and the M.R.1, M.R.2, M.R.3 curves.
+From the graph above you can see the output determined is at the intersection of the M.C. curve (black line-) and the M.R.1, M.R.2, M.R.3 curves (dotted lines).
 The monopolist sets the price at which consumers are willing to pay at the determined output the demand curves D1, D2, D3.
 Where the output meets the demand curve we get the price.
-From the above graph you can see that the change in quantity DQ increase is less than the change in price DP (increase).
+From the above graph you can see that the change in quantity ΔQ increase is less than the change in price ΔP (increase).
 The price compared to quantity increases at a larger rate.

 Please see figure 5, below.

-The demand curve is the average revenue(A.R.) curve.
+The demand curve is the average revenue(A.R.) curve:

 A.R.=Total revenue/quantity = price✕quantity/quantity = Pq/q = P

 Let the equation of the demand curve be PD=mq+c where m: slope, c: intersection to the y-axis or Price-axis